Weekly intimations and worship information for Duddingston Kirk.

 Services @ Duddingston Kirk

-Following the formation of the Parish of Duddingston Richmond Craigmillar please note the NEW service times from 8th February:
+Following the formation of the Parish of Duddingston Richmond Craigmillar please note the NEW service times from:

 Duddingston Worship 10am